mAbduqayum/python-workbook/000_intro/000_intro_docs/first_project.md

 - The terminal shows error messages if something goes wrong
 - Google error messages if you get stuck - other people have had the same problems!

 Congratulations!
-You now have a proper Python development setup and you're ready to start programming.
+You now have a proper Python development setup, and you're ready to start programming.